Pillars of Emotional Intelligence: Mastering the 4 Key Components

 nn

-When this connection is weak — which it frequently is in individuals who grew up in environments that discouraged emotional expression or rewarded pure cognitive output — the body produces the signal and the brain simply does not receive it cleanly.
+When this connection is weak — which it frequently is in individuals who grew up in environments that discouraged emotional intelligence in conflict resolution expression or rewarded pure cognitive output — the body produces the signal and the brain simply does not receive it cleanly.
 The person feels vaguely off, distracted, or irritable without any clarity about why.

 The signal is almost certainly there.
 The question is whether the architecture currently exists to read it.
 Building that architecture is not a matter of becoming a different person — it is a matter of training the nervous system you already have.